 Exam

-The exam consists of about 10 topics that ask a range of multiple-choice and long answer questions.
+The exam is held 8 weeks after the course and consists of 10 topics that ask a range of multiple-choice and long answer questions.
 The exam is completed online via AANMS’s Trainee Resource and Education Centre (TREC), with results provided about a month after the exam via the TREC.

 Recognition